 Who can apply: Non-profit organizations, for-profit entities, community associations, faith-based organizations and more.
 The list varies by project type and track so please see RFP for full list of organizations.

 How much can be awarded: $500,000

 Is match required?
 No, but applicants are strongly encouraged to leverage support with cash and in kind match.

-The Chesapeake Bay Trust’s grant applications are all submitted through an online system.
-THE LINK TO THE ONLINE APPLICATION WILL BE AVAILABLE BY TUESDAY, APRIL 25, 2017.
+Grant Application Process: The Chesapeake Bay Trust’s grant applications are all submitted through an online system.
 If you have questions regarding the application process, please contact this program’s grant manager, Abbi Huntzinger at 410-974-2941, ext.
 106.